SynexWorkshop/.github/profile/README.md

 ## 📜 License

-All Synex Workshops projects will haves pecific licenses will be listed per repository.
+All Synex Workshops projects will have specific licenses, which will be listed per repository.

 ---